StaymanHou/rubyonrails23_passenger_amqp_gem_example/README.md

-# An example Ruby on Rails 2.3 application that uses Ruby AMQP gem with Unicorn #
+# An example Ruby on Rails 2.3 application that uses Ruby AMQP gem with Passenger #

-This app demonstrates how you can integrate [Ruby amqp gem](http://github.com/ruby-amqp/amqp) into a Ruby on Rails application that runs on [Unicorn](http://unicorn.bogomips.org/).
+This app demonstrates how you can integrate [Ruby amqp gem](http://github.com/ruby-amqp/amqp) into a Ruby on Rails application that runs on [Passenger](http://www.modrails.com/).

 ## Getting Started ##